 They’re a step above basic timesheet templates, but they still rely on inaccurate and time-intensive manual input.
 Instead of plugging in your hours, they require you to keep manual timers.
 Many people forget to turn these timers off and end up just guesstimating what they worked on, undermining the whole point of keeping a timesheet.

-Automatic timesheet apps do exactly what they say on the tin.
+Timesheet software do exactly what they say on the tin.
 They track everything you work on each day and some even use AI to draft accurate timesheets for you.
 You don’t have to manage timers, type in notes or plug in the hours you worked on each task—all that data is recorded for you in the background to a secure, private timeline.
 Just select the date range you want to create a timesheet for and export it using a professionally-designed template.

 If efficiency and accuracy are what you’re looking for in a timesheet template, these are a no-brainer!
 Automatic timesheet apps solve two perennial problems in one – error-prone manual time tracking and time-intensive manual timesheet entry – effectively removing the monthly timesheet burden.
 Timesheet designs themselves are highly customizable, and offer a ton of simple filters, making itemized breakdowns as simple as a click.